hmans/miniplex/packages/core/README.md

 We've directly added a `position` component to the entity.
 If you're using TypeScript, the component values here will be type-checked against the type you provided to the `World` constructor.

 > **Note** Adding the entity will make it known to the world and all relevant queries, but it will not change the entity object itself in any way.
 In Miniplex, entities can _live in multiple worlds at the same time_!
+This allows you to split complex simulations into entirely separate worlds, each with their own queries, even though they might share some (or all) entities.

 ### Adding Components